Kaggle/kaggle-api/documentation/models.md

 **Purpose:**

-This command permanently removes one of your models (and all its instances and versions) from Kaggle.
+This command permanently removes one of your models (and all its variations and versions) from Kaggle.
 Use with caution.